Beekeeping in Spring

 If your queen is healthy and colony conditions good, the amount of brood in the comb continues to increase in number over time.
 In the early Spring beehive, evaluate the brood pattern.

-Feeding and Nutrition for Spring Colonies
+Feeding and Nutrition for Spring Bees

-Foraging bees do a good job of finding needed food if it is available and the weather is good for flight.
-They will be collecting both nectar and pollen.
-They will also make use of some of the stored pollen-bee bread that was gathered last Fall.
+Bees are hard workers.
+Foraging bees do a good job of finding needed food if it is available and the weather is good.

 Beekeepers must monitor the food stores in the Spring beehive.
 It is not rare for a colony to make it through Winter and then starve just before warmth arrives to stay.

-You can make your own pollen patties and place them inside the hive.
 If the weather is nice, I enjoy feeding dry pollen substitute in my tube feeder.

-Expansion of the brood nest is normal as Spring progresses.
+It is normal for the brood nest of a honey bee colony to expand as Spring progresses.
 Often my bees have worked their way up into the top boxes by late Winter.

+As nectar is gathered, they fill the top box with honey and the brood nest moves down.
 Beekeepers with hives using double deeps may decide to reverse hive bodies in early Spring.

-As nectar is gathered, they fill the top box with honey and the brood nest moves down.
-The brood area of the hive also grows.

 Swarm Prevention

 There are numerous strategies employed by beekeepers to attempt swarm prevention.
 Sometimes they work – often they do not.

-If you want to increase hive numbers, you may split the beehives – before they split themselves.
+Opening the brood nest, giving the bees more room – I’ve tried them all.
+So should you.

 Creating small nuc colonies helps relieve some of the perceived congestion in a large colony.
 These new hives can be grown into full sized production units or later combined back with hives that need help.

-Spring Check for Disease and Pest
+Check for Disease and Pest

-It is not unusual to see some diseases like nosema in honey bees or chalkbrood in the Spring hive.
-These are mostly stress diseases.
+You may notice some stress diseases like nosema in honey bees or chalkbrood in the Spring hive.
 They often resolve themselves once good foraging conditions improve.

 If you have any concerns, contact your state agricultural agency or local beekeeping association for extra help.

-Varroa mites are another issue.
 Regularly monitor your hives for infestations and perform varroa mite counts.

 Keep in mind that some varroa mite treatments are temperature sensitive or can not be used while honey collection supers are on the hive.